 9. Font Text and Colors

 Before finalizing your invitations, mess around with the colors and font of the text to find a combination that suits your occasion best.
 Most wedding invitations follow a less colorful and more sophisticated theme, but it is entirely up to the couple and the theme they would like to create.
+If you want a unique touch that other invitations might not have, there are hundreds of fun downloadable fonts online.

 10. No Colored Ink?